 a.
-Because the District is committed to maximum preservation efforts, administrative expense growth is limited by following an average annual operating expenses growth guideline, and by utilizing the help of other governmental agencies, private entities, contractual services, and volunteers.22 b.
-The District employs a highly capable and professional staff and provides them with the facilities and resources needed to run an efficient and responsible organization.
+Because the District is committed to maintain a conservative fiscal outlook to ensure maximum support of its mission, administrative expense growth is limited by the growth in tax revenues, by evaluating the ratio of operating expenses, and by utilizing the help of other governmental agencies, private entities, contractual services, and volunteers.